hasura/graphql-engine/docs/graphql/manual/remote-schemas/index.rst

 2. forward all headers from the client (like ``Authorization``, ``Cookie`` headers etc.)

-In case there are multiple headers with same name, the order of precedence is: configuration headers > resolved user (``x-hasura-*``) variables > client headers
+In case there are multiple headers with same name, the order of precedence is: configuration headers > resolved user (``x-hasura-*``) variables > client headers.

-So for example, if client sends an ``Authorization`` header, and the configuration also has ``Authorization`` header, the configuration header value will selected.
+So for example, if the client sends an ``Authorization`` header, and the configuration also has an ``Authorization`` header, the configuration header value will selected.

 .. note::

-   The headers from client behave similar to the authorization system.
+   The headers from the client behave similarly to the authorization system.
 If ``x-hasura-admin-secret`` is sent, then all ``x-hasura-*`` values from the client are respected, otherwise they are ignored.